greecejs/docs/open-letter-to-startups.md

 ### Bi-monthly meetings

-GreeceJS organizes bi-monthly developer meetings at [InnovAthens](http://www.innovathens.gr/) (Pireos 100, Athens, 118 54) every 2nd Wednesday of an even month (i.e. Feb, Apr, Jun, Aug, Oct, Dec), starting **Wednesday April 8, 2015**.
+GreeceJS organizes bi-monthly developer meetings at [InnovAthens](http://www.innovathens.gr/) (Pireos 100, Athens, 118 54) every 4th Wednesday of an even month (i.e. Feb, Apr, Jun, Aug, Oct, Dec).

 The format of these meetings is as follows: